fzr72725/fzr72725.github.io/_posts/2018-07-27-set-up-solr-text-search.md

 <img src="/images/solr.png">
 </p>

 **TL;DR:** _In my recent text mining projects, there are many cases that make me wonder if utilizing an out-of-box full text search solution can speed up and stream-line the process.
-Having a bit knowledge about Solr+Lucene - one of the most popular open source software of the Apache software family - I decided to give Solr a try.
-In this article, I will walk through how to quicly set up a full text search engine on a local machine that serves certain text mining tasks pretty well._
+Having a bit knowledge about Solr+Lucene - one of the most popular open source software solutions of the Apache software family - I decided to give it a try.
+In this article, I will walk through how to quickly set up a full text search engine on a local machine that serves certain text mining tasks pretty well._

 ### Use Case:
-#### Categorize documents using specific text content in document
+#### Categorizing documents using specific text content in documents

-For my most recent text mining task, I had about 7000 text documents which needed to be classified as "Insurer" or "Non-Insurer" related.
-To identify the correct category, the client asked us to use document template edition information in the document text content.
-For example: all templates produced in May 2001/ April 2007/ July 2010 are for "Insurer" category, while all templates produced in August 2005/ January 2010 are for "Non-Insurer".
+For my most recent text mining task, I had about 7000 text documents to be classified as "Insurer" or "Non-Insurer" related.
+To identify the correct class, the client asked us to use document template edition information in the document text content.
+For example: all templates produced in May 2001, April 2007 or July 2010 are for "Insurer" category, while all templates produced in August 2005 or January 2010 are for "Non-Insurer".

-Therefore, we can search through the documents and mark a document as "Insurer" or "Non-Insurer" based on what edition date there is.
+Therefore, we can search through the documents and mark a document as "Insurer" or "Non-Insurer" based on what edition date it contains.
 Obviously we can use Python and regular expression to do that.
-But this process is so straight forward that I believe leveraging existing tool can be more straightforward and less error-prone.
+But the task logic is so straightforward that I believe that existing tool can make the process more efficient and less error-prone.
 For this specific task, I think Solr is perfect.

 ### Solution
 #### Set Up Solr and Index the Text Files

-Here are all the steps one need to finish the task (These instructions are for mac environment.
+Here are all the steps one need to finish the task (These instruction steps are for mac environment.
 For Windows, it will be a bit different but very similar):

 1. Make sure your environment has Java8 or above